Bernie Ecclestone: Illegal possession of a firearm

 Ecclestone was arrested by Brazilian authorities on 25 May 2022 for illegally carrying a firearm while boarding a private plane to Switzerland.
 An undocumented LW Seecamp .32 gun was found in his luggage during an x-ray screening.
 Ecclestone acknowledged owning the gun, but said he was unaware it was in his luggage at the time.
 He subsequently paid bail and was freed to travel to Switzerland.

+On 7 September 2026, Ecclestone was again allegedly arrested by Portuguese authorities in Cascais, for carrying a shotgun in his private jet without the required documentation.
+He later denied being arrested, but rather being questioned about his firearm, which he claimed was for a "clay pigeon competition" he was set to take part in.
+The weapon was taken in custody by the airport police.